JiscSD/octopus/api/README.md

 ## Testing

 API tests are written in [Jest](https://jestjs.io/) and each endpoint has tests written to ensure the code is correct and working.

----

-## Workflows on push

-We have a job which runs the API test suite through github-actions.
-If any of the API tests fail, then the action will fail.
+These can be run manually using `npm run test:local`.

 ---